-Grandmaster Peter Paik started training in Seoul, Korea in 1965 under the tutelage of Grandmaster Chull Hee Park, founder of Kangdukwon (one of the 9 original Kwans of Taekwondo).
+Grandmaster Peter Paik started training in Seoul, Korea in 1965 under the founder of Kangdukwon (one of the 9 original Kwans of Taekwondo).

 He moved to Madison, WI(USA) in 1969 with family, and resumed training with his father, Grandmaster Sang Kee Paik in Chuan fa in 1971.
 He also trained with the 5 time Korean National Champion, Il Sik Kim, assistant instructor at Paik’s Martial arts school from 1973‐1974 and with Soo Kon Kim - Korean military forces champion - from 1975‐1976.

 In 1996, his father, Grandmaster Sang Kee Paik was ailing in health and summoned his son back to Madison, WI in 1997.
 In 1998 he took over the operations full time.
-Since then, He has received his 8th degree blackbelt and in 2007, produced more than 30 National Champions in Karate and Taekwondo.
+Since then, He has received his 8th degree blackbelt and in 2007, produced more than 50 National Champions and 4 World Champions in Karate and Taekwondo.
 People travel from long distances to train with Master Paik.

 1975‐77 Jhoon Rhee/Mid America Nationals.(Later became known as the “Diamond Nationals”)